learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 information, data like variables, as well as behaviors, functions directly related to that data.

-Consider the lessons on so far: any sort of data we had to store and manipulate has been either stored in variables or passed to functions as arguments.
+Consider the lessons so far: any sort of data we had to store and manipulate has been either stored in variables or passed to functions as arguments.
 Code like this: